Vicky14239/Metacrafters-eth-avax3rd/README.md

 # Metacrafters_eth+avax_3rd
-# Mytoken Smart Contract
+# myToken Smart Contract

-MyToken is a simple ERC20 token implemented in Solidity.
+mytoken is a simple ERC20 token implemented in Solidity.
 It includes basic functionalities such as minting, burning, and transfer, with ownership control.

 ## Overview